milo256/receval/README.md

 ## Built-in functions

 Many basic features of receval are implimented as built-in functions.
-For example, the simple act of running several functions one after the other is a builtin function, called `seq()`.
+For example, the simple act of running several lines of code, one after the other, is a builtin function, called `seq()`.
 Seq simply runs all of its arguments sequentially and then returns the last one.